 Legislative Debate About Public School Sports Access

 The West Virginia State Legislature did debate this issue during the 2020 regular legislative session.
-The Tim Tebow Act, which gave homeschool students equal access to sports, became law in 2020.
-Legislators introduced two versions of the bill.
-The version passed by the Senate Education Committee allowed for both private and homeschool students to participate in public school sports, while the houses’ version, which was ultimately signed into law, only allows homeschool students to participate.
+Legislators introduced two different bills in an attempt to provide more opportunity for the youth in West Virginia.
+The version passed by the Senate Education Committee allowed for both private and homeschool students to participate in public school sports, a true Tim Tebow Act, while the houses’ version, which was ultimately signed into law, only allows homeschool students to participate.

 Legislators excluded private schools from the Tim Tebow Bill because of concerns about unintended consequences from including private schools.
 Senator Mike Romano (D-Harrison) explained that his opposition to the legislation came from the impacts it would have on private and parochial schools who are not members of the WVSSAC.
 He explained, ““When you go to a private or parochial school, you might not even be from the same county or the same part of the state.
 You might not even be from this state, but we’re going to give them unfettered access to our public schools’ sports activities.
 I think that is a mistake.”
 Because of concerns like this, legislators narrowed the bill to allow only homeschoolers to play.

 In summary, private school students are often unable to participate in public school sports because they are not WVSSAC members.